Bethany Lankin

 There were differences between search bars:

-The majority of searches done on Ricoh.com and RUSA are in English using Latin characters.
+Most searches on Ricoh.com and RUSA use English Latin characters:

 There were differences between placement of global location indicator and country selection: